stefanWebDev/sumUpInvoices/RADEME.md

 first upload of invoices can be slow.
 AFter that it works smooth

 installation:
+- in calculator.py: type in your initial directory where your invoices are stored (just for easier access, you can also navigate there)
 - setup env
 - install used packages from calculator.py
 - activate env